andremarcondesteixeira/template_typescript_express_jest_prettier_husky_pretty-quick/README.md

 -   Express
 -   Typescript
 -   Eslint with Typescript support
--   Jest with Typescript support
+-   Jest with Typescript support (your test code must be written in typescript)
 -   Prettier
 -   Husky (formats your code before each commit using a package called "pretty-quick")